 This abnormal growth often happens in the first 2 years of a tortoise’s life.
 New scutes grow horizontally so they can cater to a bigger shell.
 When the scutes grow vertically, it causes pyramiding.

 There’s no one definite reason why pyramiding can happen.

 According to Comparative Biochemistry and Physiology, pyramiding can be caused by a high-fiber diet.
 Also, the African Journal of Herpetology notes that a low calcium-phosphorus ratio can cause pyramiding.

 Scutes that are pyramided can’t be fixed or reversed.

 Extra Scutes On Tortoises

-Theories suggest that split scutes are genetic, although some tortoises will be born with them even if their parents do not have them.
+Theories suggest that split scutes are genetic, although some tortoises will be born with them even if their parents don’t have them.

 Another common theory is that scutes split because of improper incubation.
-If temperatures and humidity levels are too low, the eggs can hatch with a split scute if the temperature and humidity are too low.
+The eggs can hatch with a split scute if the temperature and humidity are too low.

 Split scutes are almost always cosmetic and won’t harm the tortoise.
-Tortoises with split scutes are usually cheaper than other tortoises, and many owners consider them more unique.
+Tortoises with split scutes are usually less expensive than others, and some owners consider them more unique.